 Instream Flow Links

 Instream Flow Standard Operating Procedures

-- Standard Operating Procedure for Discharge Measurements in Wadeable Streams in California (PDF) NEW
+- Standard Operating Procedure for Discharge Measurements in Wadeable Streams in California (PDF)

-- Standard Operating Procedure for Streambed and Water Surface Elevation Data Collection in California (PDF) NEW
+- Standard Operating Procedure for Streambed and Water Surface Elevation Data Collection in California (PDF)

-- Standard Operating Procedure for Flow Duration Analysis in California (PDF) NEW
+- Standard Operating Procedure for Flow Duration Analysis in California (PDF)

-- Standard Operating Procedure for the Wetted Perimeter Method in California (PDF) NEW
+- Standard Operating Procedure for the Wetted Perimeter Method in California (PDF)

 - Standard Operating Procedure for Critical Riffle Analysis for Fish Passage in California (PDF)